Panel User Guide

 • delivery of training

-• the engagement of an ‘eminent person’ or prominent individual appointed by an Agency to provide particular services
+• the engagement of an ‘eminent person’ or prominent individual appointed by an entity to provide particular services

-• specialist consultancy services that are unique to Agencies that are not provided through the Service Categories.
+• specialist consultancy services that are unique to entities that are not provided through the Service Categories.

 Flexibility Framework

-The objective of the allowance is to provide Agencies with additional flexibility to meet their specific business needs, and to provide opportunities for new market entrants, other specialist, niche consultancies, and other small to medium enterprises to provide services to the Government without being on the Panel.
+The objective of these allowance is to provide entities with additional flexibility to meet their specific business needs, and to provide opportunities for new market entrants, specialist, niche consultancies, and other SMEs to provide services to the Government without being on the Panel.
+The allowances also allow for entities to undertake procurements that support the Commonwealth Indigenous Procurement Policy by engaging First Nations Service Providers that may not be on the panel, helping to build capability and increase participation of First Nation businesses in Australian Government procurement.

 Purchasing Services from the Panel